ctreffs/SwiftSimctl/README.md

 Ensure that for the duration of your test run `SimctlCLI` runs on your host machine.

-To automate that with Xcode itself use the following snipets as pre and post action of your test.
+To automate that with Xcode itself use the following snipets as pre and post action of your test target.

 ###### Test > Pre-Actions > Run Script